Deals of the day-Mergers and acquisitions

 ** German food delivery company Delivery Hero SE announced an investment in biodegradable packaging manufacturer Bio-Lutions as governments and companies around the world seek to reduce plastic waste.

 ** ExxonMobil Corp has agreed to sell down its holding in the P’nyang gas field in Papua New Guinea to Santos Ltd, giving the Australian company a stake in the field that will help feed an expansion of Exxon’s PNG LNG project.
-(Compiled by Nivedita Balu in Bengaluru)
+(Compiled by Nivedita Balu and Uday Sampath in Bengaluru)